Duration: 4 years

 Qualification: Bachelor of Fine Arts

 We offer you an innovative pathway through the four-year Bachelor of Fine Arts Degree (BFA) with exit qualifications at Certificate and Diploma levels.
-The four majors offered are Fine Arts, Fashion Design, Graphic Design, and Photography.
+The four majors offered are Fine Arts, Fashion Design, Graphic Design, and Photo Media.
 During the first year of the degree you have the opportunity to engage in courses relating to all four majors before moving into your chosen major in year two.
 This broad initiation into the range of disciplines in the first year increases your appreciation of the arts and helps you make an informed choice of major.

 The philosophy underpinning the undergraduate programme is to combine creative research skills with solid awareness of the public and professional requirements of visual arts professions.
 It's a liberating, exciting and challenging way to learn.
 Small practical class sizes mean lecturers and students interact at a personal level on a daily basis.
 The BFA is taught by practising artists, designers, educators and researchers who have a passion for art and teaching that inspires and encourages creativity.
 You are continually surrounded by lecturers and peers who are talking, breathing and thinking art.